Ana-Wan/ScheduleHelper-project/README.md

+# UWaterloo Schedule Helper Application
-A Schedule Helper Application created for cs348 (Introduction to Database Management) course to mainly showcase the use of SQL.
+A schedule helper Application created for cs348 (Introduction to Database Management) course to mainly showcase the use of SQL.
 The app is developed using Posgres, React JS(frontend) and Python3(backend).

 ## Project Description